 The NIHR Research Professorship is the flagship award for the NIHR.
 The scheme aims to fund research leaders of the future to promote effective translation of research.

-This fixed 5-year award allows outstanding academics to work at professorial-level based at a Higher Education Institution, in partnership with an NHS organisation, or other providers of health, public health and/or care services.
+This 5-year award allows outstanding academics to work at professorial level based at a higher education institution, in partnership with an NHS organisation or another provider of health, public health and/or care services.